 Within the context of the courses, learners gave formal presentations on a dental topic of their choice.
-They kept journals and gave written and oral constructive feedback to their peers; wrote a number of reports in various styles, including narrative, informative, comparative, and persuasive; and prepared an academic abstract related to the research topic of their oral presentations.
+They kept journals and gave written and

+Program participants were trained to engage efficiently and effectively in dentistry-related professional activities on an international scale. oral constructive feedback to their peers; wrote a number of reports in various styles, including narrative, informative, comparative, and persuasive; and prepared an academic abstract related to the research topic of their oral presentations.
 In the course on community language skills, the learners practiced personal introductions, asking questions, answering questions, interviewing, and being interviewed.